 Stay at Hilton hotels

-You’ll earn 10 base points for every dollar you spend at Hilton hotels.
-You can also earn bonus points every time you stay based on your elite status level.
+You’ll earn base points for every dollar you spend at Hilton hotels.
+You can also earn bonus points every time you stay depending on your elite status level.
 Silver members earn a 20 percent bonus, Gold members earn an 80 percent bonus and Diamond members earn a 100 percent bonus.
 The more you stay, the more you earn.

 Use a Hilton Honors credit card